Jon Cryer: Further acting and TV roles

 In 2008, Cryer appeared with Laurence Fishburne and James Cromwell in the film Tortured, and in 2009 co-starred with James Spader in the film Shorts.

 In 2011, Cryer played the role of David in a concert staging of Stephen Sondheim's musical Company with the New York Philharmonic at Lincoln Center.
 The all-star cast was headed by Neil Patrick Harris and Patti LuPone.
 The concert subsequently aired on PBS's Great Performances.

 Cryer made a guest appearance on the sitcom series Husbands in its second season.
 He was initially cast to voice the lead character in DisneyToon Studios' animated film Planes, a spin-off of Pixar's Cars franchise, but later dropped out and was replaced by Dane Cook.
 Cryer did however receive a credit on the film for "additional story material."

-In 2015, Cryer released a book titled So That Happened, a breezy, often comic tale chronicling Cryer's 30-year career on stage, film and television.
+In 2015, Cryer released a memoir, So That Happened, a breezy, often comic tale chronicling Cryer's 30-year career on stage, film and television.

-Cryer currently appears in the highly popular CBS drama series NCIS, where he currently plays Navy Dr. Cyril Taft who treats NCIS Special Agent Leroy Jethro Gibbs (Mark Harmon).
+Cryer appeared in the drama series NCIS, where he played Navy Dr. Cyril Taft who treats NCIS Special Agent Leroy Jethro Gibbs (Mark Harmon).
 Cryer had expressed a desire to appear in NCIS since it premiered in 2003.

 Pursuing a passion for criminal justice, Cryer joined the team of the popular podcast Undisclosed where he will be voicing the weekly addendum episode for the second season.
+After appearing on the podcast Crime Writers On... it was announced that he would join the Undisclosed podcast for their second season.